hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

       to be alive.

-  * NOTE: This does mess with action sequence cross-check/analysis logics and can inturn lead to crashing of program currently, as seeking can lead to illogical sequence of events to been seen in a simple minded flow.
-Code may be updated in future to be more forgiving and thus support seeking without crashing, but analysis results would be still messed, unless even more effort is put in the logic.
+  * NOTE: This does mess with action sequence cross-check/analysis logics and can inturn lead to messed up scoring++ and or worst case crashing of program currently, as seeking can lead to illogical sequence of events to been seen in a simple minded flow.
+Code may be updated in future to be more forgiving and thus support seeking without crashing, but analysis results could/would be still messed, unless even more effort is put in the logic.

+    * seeking back wont crash, but the anal/infering flows and inturn scoring/graph etal will be messed up, bcas the logic wont take back / undo what it has already given.

+    * seeking forward can crash in some cases currently.
+As for anal/infer flows, it will be messed up, as we jump over rather than run through the skipped records.

 * FPS - frames per second